-Lahaina noon will occur this year starting on May 18, 2017 with the second round of occurrences set to end on July 18, 2017.
-Yes, it’s hard to believe that it’s already that time of year!
-These events, when the Hawaii sun is directly overhead and casts no shadow, travel through the islands from south to north.
+Lahaina Noon will occur this year starting on May 15, 2019 with the second round of occurrences set to end on July 28, 2019.
+Yes, it’s hard to believe that it’s already about to be that time of year!
+Lahaina Noon, when the Hawaii sun is directly overhead and casts no shadow, travels through the islands from south to north.
+This only happens in the tropics as the sun does not pass directly overhead in other parts of the world.

 Here are the dates and times when you’ll find the Hawaii sun directly overhead: